 This traditional pudding is especially delicious when drizzled with cream.
 You will need:

 - a pudding basin

-- a mix of blackberries and other summer berries, such as raspberries, blackcurrants, redcurrants (you could use a frozen mix) – enough to fill your basin 1½ times is about right
+- a mix of blackberries and other summer fruits, such as raspberries, blackcurrants, redcurrants (you could use a frozen mix) – enough to fill your basin one and a half times is about right

 - sliced white bread that's not too fresh – around a day old

-3. Put the fruit into a small pan, add the sugar, and heat it gently until it simmers – it should now be fairly runny with syrupy juice.
-Turn off the heat and taste it to see if you need to add more sugar – careful as it’s hot!
+- Put the fruit into a small pan, add the sugar, and heat gently until it simmers – it should now be fairly runny with syrupy juice.
+Turn off the heat and taste it to see if you need to add more sugar – careful as it's hot!